jerrysonguillen/PersonInformationDeskTopAppWithDatabase/README.md

 Add Person panel (left side)

-fill up the fields in add person panel and click ok button and save it in table(right side) it will save in the table with incremented id number
+fill up the fields in add person panel and click ok button and save it in table(right side)

 Save button(upper left side)